-An Aircraft or Aviation Maintenance Technician’s primary responsibility is to repair and maintain aircraft and their systems, according to Federal Aviation Administration (FAA) regulations.
-An Aircraft Maintenance Technician may work on several different types of aircraft, while some may specialize in working on a specific part within the aircraft.
-Day to day duties will involve replacing, repairing, diagnosing, and testing aircraft parts to make sure they meet performance standards.
+An aircraft or aviation maintenance technician’s primary responsibility is to repair and maintain aircraft and their systems according to Federal Aviation Administration (FAA) regulations.
+An aircraft maintenance technician may work on several different types of aircraft, and some may specialize in working on a specific part of the aircraft.
+Day-to-day duties will involve replacing, repairing, diagnosing, and testing aircraft parts to make sure they meet performance standards.

-- Diagnose and resolve mechanical or electrical problems.
+- Diagnosing and resolving mechanical or electrical problems

-- Replace worn parts with hand or power tools.
+- Replacing worn parts with hand or power tools

-- Inspect aircraft frames in addition to aircraft parts.
+- Inspecting aircraft frames in addition to aircraft parts

-- Climb ladders and reach from scaffoldings in fast-paced environments.
+- Climbing ladders and reaching from scaffolding in fast-paced environments

 - Work outside on an airfield in inclement weather.

-For a senior-level position, Aircraft Maintenance Technicians will need to go through specialized training under a certified mechanic or at a mechanic school.
+For a senior-level position, aircraft maintenance technicians will need to go through specialized training either under a certified mechanic or at a mechanic school.

 Interviews Are Unpredictable